confluentinc/examples/ccloud/docs/beginner-cloud.rst

          User:104349      | ALLOW      | READ      | GROUP    | demo-beginner-cloud-1 | LITERAL

 #.
-Run the Java consumer from ``demo-topic-3`` which is populated by kafka-connect-datagen.
+Run the Java consumer from ``demo-topic-3`` which is populated by kafka-connect-datagen:

    .. code-block:: bash